ysitbon/prelude/packages/trait/README.md

-# `@prelude/trait`
+# Trait

 This module aims to add a trait-like patterns to JavaScript like you can found in Rust, Swift, Haskell.
 Here, a trait is just a set of unique symbols which is supposed to be used later to check that a given trait implements these symbols as method members for a specific JS object.
 Since symbols are unique it allows multiple inheritance via the `deriving` symbol.

 ## Usage